bharleyMindera/TechnicalExercise/docs/story1.md

 ### Frontend

-**Product Display:**
+**Movie Display:**
-- Show products in a simple list or grid
+- Show movies in a simple grid or list layout
-- Display: name, price, category, and stock status
+- Display: title, director, year, genre, and rating
 - Basic styling (doesn't need to be fancy)

-**Search (Optional):**
+**Search & Filter (Optional):**
-- Add a search input box
+- Add a search input box to filter by movie title
-- Filter products by name as you type
+- Filter dropdown for genre (all, action, comedy, drama, etc.)
-- Show "No products found" when search has no results
+- Show "No movies found" when filters have no results

 ## Implementation Tips

 **For Backend:**
-- Use the existing `products.json` file as your data source
+- Use the existing `movies.json` file as your data source
-- Start with a simple endpoint that returns all products
+- Start with a simple endpoint that returns all movies
-- Add search functionality if you have time
+- Add search/filtering functionality if you have time

 **For Frontend:**
 - Replace the current "Hello World" component